Mercedes to revive luxury Maybach brand

 PULLMAN

-The original Mercedes-Benz Pullman 600, launched by Mercedes-Benz at the Frankfurt auto show in 1963, was over 6 meters in length and had a top speed of 200 kilometers per hour (124 mph).
+The original Mercedes-Benz Pullman 600, launched by Mercedes-Benz at the Frankfurt auto show in 1963, was over 6 metres in length and had a top speed of 200 kilometres per hour (124 mph).
 It gained notoriety as a "dictator ship" because it proved so popular with despots.

 Owners of the Pullman, which had a complex hydraulic suspension that allowed it to hustle along at high speeds on bad quality roads, included Ugandan dictator Idi Amin, Shah Reza Pahlavi of Persia, the Romanian dictator Nicolae Ceaucescu and Yugoslavia's Josip Broz Tito.